Work Schedule: M-F, 8:30-5; occasional nights and/or weekends as needed

-Reporting to the Director of Technology Infrastructure and Systems Support, the IT Project Manager leads systems, services, and infrastructure projects.
-This position is a member of the Technology Infrastructure and Systems Support group, which focuses on providing the technology base and its accompanying framework for the electronic resources and services that support the college.
-Operations within the TISS Group include everything from data center operations, networking, digital library and academic technologies, administrative computing, to business intelligence.
+This position is a member of the TISS Group, which focuses on providing the technology foundation and its accompanying framework for the infrastructure, resources, and services that support the college.
+Operations within the TISS Group include: data center operations, networking, web application support, business intelligence, academic, and administrative computing.

 Core Job Duties and Responsibilities:

 Business Process Analysis/Programming: Analyze customer business processes in order to optimize, automate and make the most effective, efficient use of college supported administrative applications.
 Develop and maintain applications and workflows, and perform program modifications/enhancements to the Ellucian software where off-the-shelf solutions do not meet the strategic needs of the college.
 Use available development tools to create ad hoc reports and/or import or export and otherwise integrate data between administrative systems.
 Customize tools and forms as needed in accordance with standards, including data security and accessibility requirements.

 Consulting/Technical Support: Work as part of the Administrative Computing team to assist and train members of the Mount Holyoke College administrative staff to use administrative systems to meet their business requirements..
 Facilitate sharing of best practices and data among users.
 Assist users with various Ellucian Colleague administrative application modules including report generation, letter generation/population selection, and file manipulation.

 Documentation: Create and maintain programming and operational documentation related to Mount Holyoke written programs, Ellucian applications, system integrations and other administrative systems.